inko-lang/inko/docs/source/style-guide.md

 }
 ```

-If an object doesn't define any attributes, construct your object as follows:
+If a class doesn't define any attributes, construct your instance as follows:

 ```inko
 Person {}